 git commit -m "chore: add .gitattributes to normalize line endings"

-Step 2: Re-normalize all existing files in the repo
+Step 2: Re-normalize all existing files (the GitHub-recommended way)

 git commit -m "chore: normalize all line endings per .gitattributes"